jacquessham/ruby_basic/ch2/Readme.md

 ## Exercise 3: Health Profile (Coming Soon...)
 The goal of this exercise is to practice on defining classes, read and save files on Ruby.
 We will be simulate a health provider to calculate the simple health metrics for list of patients.
 Click <a href="https://github.com/jacquessham/ruby_basic/tree/main/ch2/ex3_healthprofile">here</a> for more detail.

-## Exercise 4: Guessing Game (Coming Soon...)
+## Exercise 4: Guessing Game
+The exercise is to build an interactive program for user to guess a number randomly pick from the program by having the user interact on the command line.
 The goal is to practice more loops and conditional by building a guessing game.
 Click <a href="https://github.com/jacquessham/ruby_basic/tree/main/ch2/ex4_guessing">here</a> for more detail.

 ## Exercise 5: Craps (Coming Soon...)
 The goal is to practice more loops and conditional by building a Craps simulator.
 Click <a href="https://github.com/jacquessham/ruby_basic/tree/main/ch2/ex5_craps">here</a> for more detail.